-Elevated Lp(a) values represent an independent risk factor for ischemic stroke and coronary heart disease, including aortic, mitral valve stenosis and peripheral arterial disease.10
+Elevated Lp(a) values represent an independent risk factor for ischemic stroke (more relevant in patients who have a stroke at a young age), PAD and aortic and mitral valve stenosis.

-Elevated Lp(a) seems to be associated with atherosclerotic renal artery stenosis in patients with low LDL-C.9
+Elevated Lp(a) seems to be associated with atherosclerotic renal artery stenosis in hypertensive patients with low LDL-C.

-In people with established coronary heart disease, elevated Lp(a) levels increase the risk of CHD and general cardiovascular events, particularly in those with LDL-C ≥130 mg/dL.11 People who have clinical ASCVD (including acute coronary syndrome; those with stable angina or a history of myocardial infarction or coronary or other arterial revascularization; stroke or transient ischemic attack; or peripheral arterial disease, including aortic aneurysm, all of atherosclerotic origin2), are at higher risk for future events if Lp(a) is elevated.
+In people with established CVD, elevated Lp(a) levels significantly increase the risk of future cardiovascular events, particularly in those with LDL-C ≥ 130 mg/dL.
+People who have clinical CVD (including atherosclerosis-based cardiovascular diseases (ASCVD) such as acute coronary syndrome; stable angina or a history of MI or coronary or other arterial revascularization; stroke or transient ischemic attack; or PAD, including aortic aneurysm), are at higher risk for future events if Lp(a) is elevated.
+Elevated Lp(a) is also associated with onset and progression of CAVD, and progression to symptomatic heart failure.

-In the general population, Lp(a) levels greater than 50 mg/dL (~ 125 nmol/L) are associated with an approximately 20% increased risk of CHD events: each 3.5-fold increase in Lp(a) is associated with a 16% increase of risk of CHD events.^{12}
+In the general population, Lp(a) levels greater than 50 mg/dL (~125 nmol/L) are associated with an approximately 20% increased risk of cardiovascular events: each 3.5-fold increase in Lp(a) is associated with a 16% increase of risk of events.20\

-People with borderline or slightly elevated LDL-C are three to four times more likely to have ASCVD events than those with low LDL-C.^{13}Lp(a) can pose greater risk for acute coronary syndrome when LDL-C is elevated.14
+People with borderline or slightly elevated LDL-C are three to four times more likely to have CVD events than those with low LDL-C. Lp(a) can pose increased risk for acute coronary syndrome when LDL-C is elevated.22\\